 Hook-up safer campaign

-- Have an exit plan home (keeping money or a card in a safe place)
+- Have an exit plan home, keeping money or cards in a safe place.

-- Know your rights and where to get legal help in the unlikely event you are questioned and/ or arrested by the police
+- Know your rights and where to get legal help in the event you are questioned and/ or arrested by the police.

 Useful links to other parts of this website

 Hook-Up Safer video to spearhead campaign from March 2021.